irsbugs/cmrt/Guidelines for data entry.md

 In the catagory of Organisation --> Government-Federal, there be *Federal Electoral District of xxxx* organisations like this:

-* Federal Electoral District of Mallee
+* Federal Electoral Division of Mallee
-* Federal Electoral District of Bendigo
+* Federal Electoral Division of Bendigo
-* Federal Electoral District of Ballerat
+* Federal Electoral Division of Ballerat

 See: https://en.wikipedia.org/wiki/Electorates_of_the_Australian_House_of_Representatives